 Doctors Nova Scotia subsidizes enrolment costs by paying $8,000 of the $12,000 program cost per physician participant.
 Each physician is responsible for covering the remaining $4,000 in program fees, plus travel to the Halifax area and accommodations.

 In return for this investment, participants will receive:

 - Six leadership training modules and an orientation session (Sept.
-20, 2023) prior to module 1 (Participants must attend all six modules of the program.)
+20, 2023) prior to module 1 (Participants must attend the orientation session and all six modules of the program.)